Drew Gooden (internet personality)

 Drew Gooden (born October 26, 1993) is an American commentary YouTuber, comedian, and former Viner who makes comedic videos, mainly on internet culture and pop culture.
-His YouTube channel has over four million subscribers.
+His YouTube channel has earned over 4.86 million subscribers and 1.16 billion views as of August 2026.

 Before YouTube, Gooden was a Viner best known for his "Road Work Ahead" Vine.
 He often collaborates with fellow YouTuber Danny Gonzalez; the two went on their We Are Two Different People Tour in 2019.
 In 2021, Gooden won the Streamy Award for Commentary.

 Personal life

-Drew Gooden was born on October 26, 1993, in North Carolina, and has lived in Orlando, Florida since moving there at a young age.
+Drew Gooden was born on October 26, 1993, in North Carolina, and has lived in Orlando, Florida, since moving there at a young age.
 He has a sister and a younger brother.
 Growing up, Gooden wanted to write for Saturday Night Live.